 The Third Type: Fissile Limestone

 The third type is similar to the standard limestone.
-The key difference is that it is very fissile.
-This has been my experience in working with the Pine Creek limestone in the Kittanning area.
-This material splits into many different planes.
+The critical difference is that it is very fissile.
+This quality has been present during my experience working with the Pine Creek limestone in the Kittanning area.
+This rock splits into many different planes.
 It is similar to shale.
-Specimens in this matrix preserve the aragonite as a white chalky material, similar to the first type.
+Specimens in this matrix preserve the aragonite as a white chalky material, identical to the first type.
 There are advantages to fissile limestone, but there can be problems with it as well.

-Using cephalopods as an example, I have been able to recover preserved portions of the shell.
+Using cephalopods as an example, I have recovered preserved portions of the shell.
 The fissile nature of the rock helps it not to adhere to the shell, and I have been able to discover three-dimensional pieces of shells of cephalopods.
 Gastropods are another type that is easy to recover.
-The compact nature of the shells allows them to stay intact and simply fall out of the matrix when searching through them.
+The compact nature of the shells allows them to stay intact and fall out of the matrix when searching through them.

 Example Specimens from Fissile Limestone